Notice of Data Incident

 Physical therapy is a common treatment that all professional athletes undergo to get back on the field or court as soon as possible.
 Rehabilitation exercises improve strength in the injured area and increase motion in the affected joints.

 It is essential to seek treatment quickly to prevent long-term effects.
-Our Georgia Hand, Shoulder & Elbow team in Atlanta & Marietta, GA, is here to provide you with the best care.
+Our Georgia Hand, Shoulder & Elbow team in Atlanta & Marietta, GA, is here to provide you with the best care, whether from a minor problem or even from a worker’s compensation injury.

 If you think you might have any hand or wrist pain, please book an appointment with us.